michael-lazar/flask-gopher/README.md

 There were never any official guidelines released on how to establish secure connections over gopher.
 There's no ``http://`` vs ``https://`` or ``port 80`` vs ``port 443`` distinction like we have in the HTTP world.
 However, this topic has a growing interest within the gopher community.
 New gopher clients and servers are starting to experiment with varying degrees of support for TLS.

-Flask-Gopher solves the TLS problem by peeking at every incoming connection to determine if a TLS handshake is being attempted by the client.
+Flask-Gopher solves the security problem by peeking at every incoming connection to determine if a TLS handshake is being attempted by the client.
 If so, the requested content will automatically be returned over a secure socket.
 Otherwise, the content will be returned as plain text.
 This scheme has the advantage of being fully backwards compatible with older gopher clients.
 All content is served by a single gopher server running on port 70, and clients are in control over how they want to receive it.

 Flask's WSGI server (like all good python WSGI servers) is designed to handle HTTPS with an "all-or-nothing" approach.
 Either it's turned on for all requests or it's not turned on at all.
 As such, enabling dynamic support for TLS requires using a slightly modified WSGI server.
 Here's an example of how to set it up::